 Six years ago, when I told my pastor and his wife that my psychiatrist and church elder had sexually assaulted me, I was flooded with shame.
 Conquering that shame seemed an impossible task.
 I was merely trying to escape.
 I couldn’t imagine my healing going any farther than that.

 Regardless of how it played out, my life was over.
 The betrayal was crushing.
 Would anyone believe me?
 Would I ever be able to trust?
 And what about the grief?
 I believed nothing positive would come from it if I survived at all.
 And I for sure couldn’t imagine God using it for good.

 Healing seemed an insurmountable task, akin to standing at the bottom of a mountain and looking straight up.
 How would I reach the top much less begin climbing?
-Shame and self-hatred piled so high I couldn’t even see the top.
+Shame and self-hatred piled so high I couldn’t even see the peak.
 I would need to climb over that self-loathing in order to reach the summit, but how?
 I did the only thing I knew to do.
 I began moving—small, tentative steps.

 First, I told my pastor and his wife about the abuse.
 There was healing just in the telling and being believed, in the unloading of the secret.
-After that, I allowed myself time to grieve and to process what happened.
+After that, I allowed myself time to grieve and process what happened.
 I spent that first week in survival mode, trying only to eat and sleep.
 Once I felt that I was on more steady ground, I began the overwhelming task of sorting through the wreckage.
 To my shock and horror, I realized I had been groomed.
 The doctor had systematically and methodically manipulated me for his benefit.
 That didn’t eliminate the self-blame, but it was a huge leap forward.

-The next very necessary and painful step in my healing was to tell my husband.
+The next very necessary and painful step in reducing my shame was to tell my husband.
 It was a terrifying prospect.
 He might blame me, at least initially, but it had to be done.
 Then, I had to give him time and permission to sort through his own emotions whatever that looked like.